 The big boon of British Gas Fix & Fall is that you get the certainty of no price rises but the potential to benefit from any price cuts.

 A far cheaper option though is to just get the cheapest fix on the market that doesn't charge early exit penalties – so you're free to switch again if another cheaper tariff launches.

-Right now, the cheapest fix for most people is nearly £250 a year less than British Gas.
+Right now, the cheapest fix for most people is over £200/year less than the British Gas standard tariff.
 Exactly which one is cheapest for you depends on your region and usage so always do a Cheap Energy Club full market comparison to be sure.

 Even during times when the cheapest deal has exit penalties of £60 dual fuel – a common situation – as British Gas is so much more expensive it would have be worth locking in at the cheap rate and being prepared to pay those penalties if you wanted to switch elsewhere.

 Sainsbury's Energy (which is British Gas in disguise) is much cheaper

 British Gas has 9m UK gas and electricity customers, but it also operates Sainsbury's Energy for the supermarket, and there you pay it far less for the same thing.

 As you can see from the table above it charges customers via its 'Sainsbury's' label £200 a year less on typical usage than it does on its own label.
 So if for some unknown reason you are brand-loyal then at least switch to Sainsbury's – while it has £30/fuel exit penalties if you want to leave early, for most these are easily outweighed by the savings.

 As always, make sure you do a full market comparison.